mason-cds-intro-comput-sci/homework-1-rail-trail/README.md

 1. Click the *Pull Requests* tab near the top of the page.
 2. Click the green button that says "New pull request".
-3. Click the dropdown menu button labeled "base:", and select the option `starting`.
+3. Click the dropdown menu button labeled "base:", and select the option `grading`.
 4. Confirm that the dropdown menu button labled "compare:" is set to `master`.
 5. Click the green button that says "Create pull request".
 6. Give the *pull request* the following title: `Submission: Homework 1, FirstName LastName`, replacing `FirstName` and `LastName` with your actual first and last name.